girliemac/girliemac.github.io/_posts/2021-02-20-web-monetization-bitcoin.md

 ### Setting up Coil

-There are two membership types— Coil membership to support web-monetized content and creator membership for monetization.
-I am walking you through the latter.
+There are two membership types— [Coil membership](https://coil.com/signup) to support web-monetized content and [creator membership](https://coil.com/creator) for you to monetize.
+I am walking you through the latter—

 First, sign up for a [**Coil creator account**](https://coil.com/creator) and click **Start monetizing.
 It's free** button.